 All of the food you make and sell is considered a food product.
 There are many regulations and laws, such as food handlers permits and kitchen inspections, that you need to be aware of in order to continue your business and sell your food.

 There are also financial considerations that you should take into account, and one of these is protecting your food with liability coverage.
 You never know what could happen, whether someone eats your food and is allergic to one of the ingredients or a customer claims your food was too hot and it burned their mouth.

 There are very few expenses you have as a business owner that offer you more benefits than having insurance.
 Even if you never have to use it, the peace of mind that it brings is always worth the cost.
 And if you do need to use it, you will likely be overjoyed that you had the foresight to purchase a policy.

-Food Liability Insurance Program (FLIP) offers food product coverage, along with many other benefits, starting at only $299.
+Food Liability Insurance Program (FLIP) offers food product coverage, along with many other benefits, starting at only $299 per year or $25.92 per month.
 Other insurance companies charge you higher premiums for their coverages, but it is a good idea to do some research before you commit to a policy.
 However, we’re confident that after exploring all of your options, you will find that FLIP’s price can’t be beat.